adam-harmasz/web_crawler/README.md

 ### USAGE

 - Using this script is very simple you need to just type this command:
-`python main.py -u http://your-website.com`
+`python web_crawler.py -u http://your-website.com`
 or optionally
-`python main.py --url http://your-website.com`
+`python web_crawler.py --url http://your-website.com`

-- Script will
+- This script will find all the a tags and define which of them are external(using regular expression) and then script will try to access all the links and repeat process excluding links which were already checked.
+After all of the links were accessed, script will write result in the terminal in a form of python dictionary.